This article originally appeared on VICE UK.

 The goldfields are in locations which western embassies have designated as unsafe for their citizens to travel, and the Nigerien government often restricts the movement of "western" foreigners as a result.
 I'm able to access certain gold sites by embedding with Niger’s national guard, who periodically patrol the area to keep tabs on security.

 The patrol begins with a visit to Emzigar and continues along the interior of the Aïr mountains, passing by new sites that are yet to be named and old ones that were picked clean and abandoned before they received a moniker.

-The military patrol finishes in Tabelot, a once sleepy market town whose population has swelled from 4,000 in 2014 to 38,000 and counting.
-Merchants in Tabelot once served the needs of nomads, pastoralists and farming communities that live atop the Bagzane plateau which overlooks the city.
+The military patrol finishes in Tabelot, a once-sleepy market town whose population has swelled from 4,000 in 2014 to 38,000 and counting.
+Merchants in Tabelot once served the needs of nomads, pastoralists, and farming communities that live atop the Bagzane plateau that overlooks the city.
 Now, they cater almost exclusively to the artisanal mining economy, which has transformed the town into a hub of industry.

-On the outskirts of Tabelot, an area known as "Gidan Daka" – which translates from Hausa, the region’s language of commerce, to "House of Grinders" – hosts 6,000 men and boys processing bags of earth for a few dollars a day.
-The work is gruelling, and it's not clear that the payoff is worth it, but grinders like Ahmed Ibrahim say they have little choice.
+On the outskirts of Tabelot, an area known as "Gidan Daka"—which translates from Hausa, the region’s language of commerce, to "House of Grinders"—hosts 6,000 men and boys processing bags of earth for a few dollars a day.
+The work is grueling, and it's not clear that the payoff is worth it, but grinders like Ahmed Ibrahim say they have little choice.

 "There is no work in Maradi so I came here," explains the 24-year-old father of two daughters aged two and four, who has been in Gidan Daka for one week.
 Ibrahim talks through a Turban caked in dust, and the incipient crows feet around his eyes are accentuated by dirt and sweat.
 "If I find money, I'll send it back home," he says.